Felixiden1987/Biking-Gustavsberg/README.md

 ## Credits
 ### Content
 - The code to make the social networks links was taken from the [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/3.7-creating-the-footer) Project.
-- Code Institute in general should be credited for teaching and inspire me to make a project like this.
+- Code Institute in general should be credited for teaching and inspire me when making the code to the project.

 ### Media
 - All the photos include myself in them, and are from my own library.